Choosing Window Grids that Match Your Home

 1. Personal preference Do you like how your home looks with or without grids?
 Have you seen styles on other homes you like?
 Would gridless windows help you enjoy of beautiful views around your home?

 2. Neighborhood Standards.
-Some homeowners’ associations (HOAs) require all homes to have a certain grid pattern.
+Some homeowners’ associations (HOAs) require a certain grid pattern.
 If you live in a historic district, the preservation board may also need to weigh in.

 3. Your Home’s Design.
 Not all grid patterns are suited to all home styles.
 Keep reading to learn how to choose the right one for your house.